CNCO (album)

-CNCO is the second studio album by Latin American boyband CNCO, released on April 6, 2018, via Sony Latin.
+CNCO is the self-titled second studio album by the Latin American boy band CNCO, released on April 6, 2018, via Sony Latin.
 Like their debut, it features Latin pop and reggaeton songs.
 The album debuted at the top of the Billboard Top Latin Albums and in the top forty of the Billboard 200.

 Background

 In February 2018, CNCO presented the album cover and announced that pre-orders for the album would begin in early March of that year, alongside the promotional single "Mi Medicina".

 Composition

 The album was recorded while the band was on a world tour and at their home base in Miami.
 Edgar Barrera, Icon Music, The Swaggernautz, David Cabrera, Mario Caceres, Yasmil Marrufo, Andy Clay, Frank Santofimio, Dabruk Matt Rad, Max Borghetti and Pinto Wahin all collaborated with the group on the work.
 The group gained some creative control, with three of the members, Pimentel, Colón and De Jesús co-writing the song "Bonita", while the former co-wrote "No Me Sueltes"; both songs were also co-written with Camacho's brother, Yashua.